Commercial Businesses Abatement,Trapping,Removal Service exterminators

 Rodents Experts Prevent rats mice from getting in homes or commercial business building

 Birds feeders are our number one source of business!
 When bird feeders are too close to the home all sorts of animals will use them as food source .
 Mice, rats, several types of squirrels and sometimes birds!
 These wildlife will live in your home or commercial business buildings and bring the seed in to eat and store for the winter.
-The city of seattle initiated an abatement program which requires abandon buildings get a rodent control service to manage and advice before construction other cities like kirkland,Redmond, Sammamish, Issaquah, Belleuve,Woodinville, and other king county cities are in the process or have Abatement program.
+The city of seattle initiated an abatement program which requires abandon buildings get a rodent control service to manage exterminate before construction other cities like kirkland,Redmond, Sammamish, Issaquah, Belleuve,Woodinville, and other king county cities are in the process or have Abatement program.

 Bird feeders should be at least 30’ from the home and whenever possible against the tree line.
 This will keep the mice from coming into the home and they will choose to live in the forest floor.
 Feeders located right at the house give the animals too much time around the house and will allow them to eventually find a way in.